qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 Repository containing codebase covering various GenAI apps based on "Building Generative AI-Powered Applications with Python" Coursera Course organised by IBM.

+- Image Captioning via Gradio Interface
-- Image Captioning
+- Image Captioning on images retrieved from a specified URL.

 ## Environment file to edit

 Please create an *.env* file with the following parameters.
-PYTHONPATH is required to be filled to ensure successful folder imports in project.

 ```
 HUGGINGFACEHUB_API_TOKEN = <Your HuggingFaceHub API Token>
 BLIP_MODEL_NAME = "Salesforce/blip-image-captioning-large"

+# Required if automate_url_caption.py script is run.
 IMAGES_SOURCE_URL = <URL containing images>

-# Number of threads to use for multithreading execution when generating captions
-MAX_THREADS = "4"
+PYTHONPATH = <Path to this repository which is downloaded>

 # Condition defining captions to be generated for images above specific resolution
 MIN_RES_PIXELS = "400"
-PYTHONPATH = <Path to where this repository is downloaded>

 # Required if you are running *ImageCaptioning.py* under *Transformer_BLIP/* folder
 VISUALQA_IMAGE_FILENAME = "demo_image.jpg"